Vinorelbine is used on its own or together with other medicines to treat certain types of cancer of the lungs and breast.

 - severe liver disease

-- low white blood cell count or a severe infection
+- low white blood cell counts or a severe infection

 - low platelet count